input-output-hk/offchain-metadata-tools/README.md

 Assets, most-often known as tokens, are represented on-the-chain by their asset ID, which look something like this:
 "7c8d07d69639e9413dd637a1a815a7323c69c86abbafb66dbfdb1bb6".
 Asset IDs
-are not very user-friendly, so this metadata is used to provide a mapping between the on-chain asset ID and more user-friendly information off-chain.
+are not very user-friendly, so this metadata provides a mapping between the on-chain asset ID and more user-friendly information off-chain.

 This metadata is not to be confused with on-chain transaction metadata.
 Transaction metadata is included with each transaction and